At the scene of a car accident in which you were injured, you will want to start laying the foundation of your personal injury case.

 It is especially important for you to remain at the scene after an accident.
 The Official Code of Georgia Annotated (OCGA) §40-6-270 requires that anyone involved in a crash must stay at the scene if anyone has been hurt or killed.

 Should you leave the scene of a crash, even if it was not your fault, you could face legal repercussions.
 Additionally, you could jeopardize your chances of receiving a financial settlement from the liable party.
-By leaving the scene of the accident, the liable insurer could argue that you acted negligently.
+By leaving the scene of the accident, the at-fault party’s insurer could argue that you acted negligently.
 This could complicate the claims process.
+Contact a car accident lawyer while you are still at the scene, if possible.
+They will guide you every step of the way and advise you what to do, what to refrain from saying, who to talk to, and how to collect witnesses’ contact details or other evidence.
+They will be there with you as soon as possible, insisting that you say nothing to anyone.

 For a free legal consultation, call (404) 888-8888